elm-lang/elm-reactor/README.md

   * Add watches and traces to track and visualize values over time.

-  * Hot-swap in new code at any time, maintaining all recorded events. *See* what happens when you change your program.
+  * Hot-swap in new code at any time, maintaining all recorded events.

 #### Debugging code embedded in HTML